 Mary Kate’s life and sports journey began when I was just 5 ½ months old.
 Her life was forever changed on the night of December 19, 1995.During the night a virus called Transverse Myelitis, attacked her spinal cord and left her a T8-T10 paraplegic.
 She began swimming as part of aqua therapy, joined her local swim club, and never looked back.

-As a high school student athlete with a disability, I also found myself advocating for the rights of disabled athletes in Illinois.
-As part of an effort to swim at a competitive high level I teamed up with the Illinois Attorney General’s Office and Equip for equality .Together we forced the Illinois High School Association to create opportunities for disabled swimmers to compete at the state championship level.
-As a result of this effort, myself and six other girls were the first athletes with a disability in Illinois history to compete at a state championship swim meet.
+As a high school swimmer, Mary Kate was a captain of Fenwick High School’s 2012 State Championship Runner-Up team.
+As part of her efforts to swim at the state high school championships she teamed up with the Illinois Attorney General and Equip for Equality.Together they compelled the Illinois High School Association to create opportunities for disabled athletes to compete in state level competitions.
+As a result of this effort, Mary Kate and six other girls were the first athletes with a disability in Illinois history to compete at the state championship swim meet.

-“Never Never Never Give Up”
+Never Never Never Give Up